StG 45(M): Overview

 The roller-delayed blowback firearm action was patented by Mauser’s Wilhelm Stähle and Ludwig Vorgrimler.

-Like the German FG 42 battle rifle/automatic rifle and Sturmgewehr 44 assault rifle the StG 45(M) was one of the first inline firearms incorporating a "straight-line" recoil configuration.
+Like the German FG 42 battle rifle/automatic rifle and the Sturmgewehr 44 assault rifle, the StG 45(M) was one of the first inline firearms incorporating a "straight-line" recoil configuration.
 This layout places both the center of gravity and the position of the shoulder stock nearly in line with the longitudinal axis of the barrel bore, a feature increasing controllability by reducing muzzle rise during burst or automatic fire.

 The elevated sight line over the bore axis layout was also adopted from these designs as it helps to extend the "battle zero" range.
 The current trend for elevated sights and flatter shooting higher-velocity intermediate cartridges in assault rifles is in part due to a desire to further extend the maximum point-blank range, which makes such a rifle easier to use.